China investigating carmakers over pricing: industry body

 The official Xinhua news agency said in an editorial late last month that foreign carmakers were reaping exorbitant profits selling imported luxury cars in China and should face an anti-trust investigation.

 It said some imported cars were twice as expensive in China than in overseas markets.
-Among those it singled out were Volkswagen's (VOWG_p.DE) luxury division Audi and BMW (BMWG.DE).
+Among those it singled out were Volkswagen's luxury division Audi and BMW.

 BMW's office in China declined to comment on any possible NDRC investigation.
 Audi's office in the country did not respond to a request for comment on such a probe.